abhimankash/Delete-every-file-and-folder-in-windows/README.md

 # delete every file and foler in windows
-A Virus which deletes all your data, your users, your apps, everything.
+A thing which deletes all your data, your users, your apps, everything.
 I am sorry if it doesnt work, because i haven't tested it.
 Just download the virus.bat, double click it.
 [WARNING]